BIOL 5800: Research Colloquium p; Fall 2017

 3. Presentation: Students will give a 20 minute talk to the class and other

 departmental members, followed by a question and answer period.
 I will make

-an audio recording and likk the PodCast to the schedule.
+an audio recording and link the PodCast to the schedule.

 4. Participation: Students must attend class (just one excused absence)

 and participate in discussions.
-They are also to e-mail to the instructor
+They are also to e-mail to me on the

 Grades will be consistent with previous years and appropriate for

 graduate sutudents (i.e. generous) provided students show up for class and